wixtoolset/web/src/Web/Static/documents/development/wips/6257-add-dotnet-runtime-search.html.md

                             <xs:annotation>
                                 <xs:documentation>
                                     Attempt to search for a .NET Desktop type runtime.
-The .NET Desktop Runtime enables you to run existing Windows desktop applications.
+The .NET Desktop Runtime enables you to run Windows desktop applications.
                                 </xs:documentation>
                             </xs:annotation>
                         </xs:enumeration>